Pankaj Bhasin, Accused Of Stabbing Man To Death In Virginia, Said He Thought Victim Was A Werewolf

 The murder took place in Alexandria back in July, when police were called to a window replacement business for reports of a suspicious death.
 As Fox 5 DC reported, they arrived to find a man locked inside a Mercedes Benz with no pants and covered in blood.

-Police said that man was Pankraj Bhasin, who they claim had retreated to his car after stabbing the business owner, 65-year-old Brad Jackson, a total of 53 times.
+Police said that man was Pankraj Bhasin, who they claim had retreated to his car after stabbing a business owner, 65-year-old Brad Jackson, a total of 53 times.
 Bhasin was taken into custody and now faces a murder charge.

-As Bhasin appeared in court this week, defense attorneys asked for the murder charges to be taken away and a new charges of voluntary manslaughter added instead.
+As Bhasin appeared in court this week, defense attorneys asked for the murder charges to be taken away and a new charge of voluntary manslaughter added instead.
 They said Bhasin was suffering from mental illness and believed that Jackson was a werewolf at the time he attacked me.

 As Fox 5 DC reported, those who knew Jackson said the werewolf defense sounded fishy.

 “That is just unbelievable to me.
 I can’t even fathom that.
 That sounds like a completely bogus defense.
 You know the brutality of this is just, you know, off the charts.
 I mean I can’t imagine that that could hold up.
-That doesn’t hold water to me,” said Bennett Moore.
+That doesn’t hold water to me,” said Bennett Moore, identified as a close friend of the victim.

 58 Stab Wounds Later The Werewolf Was Dead https://t.co/7UNuTifLmp #Supernatural #Werewolf #WTF #WednesdayWisdom @JohnELTenney